 A refusal to comply with a Breathalyzer test may keep the police from initially capturing a blood alcohol level.
 The police may seek a Search Warrant from a Judge and use that warrant to have your blood drawn for testing in Alabama.
 In a recent US Supreme Court Ruling on the case of Mitchell v.
 Wisconsin, the Court ruled that an individual that was not currently capable of consenting may have their blood drawn without consent or Search Warrant.
 So essentially, if you are passed out or too intoxicated to say yes or no, they can draw your blood anyway.

 90 DAY SUSPENSION

-A refusal in Alabama triggers a 90-day driver’s license suspension.
-Alabama law does not provide for a restricted license, limited permit, or work permit while suspended for DUI.
+A refusal in Alabama triggers a 90-day driver’s license suspension and currently Alabama law does not provide for a restricted license, limited permit, or work permit while suspended for DUI.
 A prosecutor will try to argue that you knew you would be found over the limit and that is why you would not consent.
 Hiring a skilled Auburn DUI attorney that can make the legal arguments for you is always the best route especially one that knows the Alabama DUI Laws.